Stocco/goezswagger/README.md

 //@description your-api-description

-Then simply add the routes you want  anywhere in your code!
+Then simply add the annotation routes you want  anywhere in your code!
 (Just for the sake of organization, add above the handlers...)

 	- currently tags are in alpha ( it should be a list with empty spaces (create list get ...))